grantflow-ai/grantflow/README.md

-# Parser-Indexer Function
+# Backend Services

-This repository includes the GrantFlow.AI parser-indexer service.
-This service is responsible for parsing and indexing materials (PDF, docx, images etc.) uploaded by users.
+This repository includes Azure cloud functions that form a backend RAG system.

+## Azure Services

-The service uses the following Azure cloud services:
+The following Azure services are used in this repository:

 - Azure Functions.
 This service is used to deploy and orchestrate the service.
 - Azure Blob Storage, the [entry point to the service](src/indexer/handler.py) is triggered whenever a new blob is written to a specific